wpmetabox/docsv2/docs/tutorials/migrate-data-acf-to-meta-box.md

 ![Activate ACF plugin](https://i.imgur.com/h36TWSK.png)

-## Step 2: Install Meta Box extensions
+## 2. Installing Meta Box extensions

 As I said before, we need to install extensions that correspond to the features that you used with ACF.